-DUNS to be replaced with UEI
+DUNS has been replaced with UEI

 The CAGE code will still be required on entity registrations for purpose of all awards in SAM.

-GSA has already assigned UEIs to entities with existing registrations and/or debarments/suspensions in SAM and will continue to assign UEIs to new vendors.
+GSA has assigned UEIs to entities with existing registrations and/or debarments/suspensions in SAM and will continue to assign UEIs to new vendors.

 DLA has made interface updates to accommodate this transition.
 These updates now enable EBS to receive and store the new UEI from SAM.
 The EBS vendor master has also been updated to include UEI.
 Currently there are no issues pertaining to SAM UEI interfaces from a systems perspective.

-The Federal Service Desk also has additional training on this transition (search the “Knowledge Base” section):
+The Federal Service Desk also has additional training on this transition (search the “Knowledge Base” section).